 At Kids Plus, we have 3 office locations and 22 Providers who can see you in the North, the South, or the City of Pittsburgh.
 With all these great options, and all these great people, we thought you might want to know a little more about the different kinds of Providers we have.

 A health care Provider is most easily defined as a person who helps to identify, treat, and prevent illness.
 At Kids Plus, we employ four different kinds of health care providers: Physician Assistants, Nurse Practitioners, and two types of Physicians (M.D.s and D.O.s).

-We’re proud to say that we’ve helped to train every one of our Providers, so we can guarantee that our patients and families will get consistent, top-quality care and treatment no matter who they see or where they are seen.
-We take pride in our status as a teaching practice, we’ve dedicated the last forty-plus years to providing the highest quality, most up-to-date, evidence-based pediatric care.
+We’re proud to say that we’ve helped to train every one of our Providers, so we can guarantee that you’ll get consistent, top-quality care and treatment no matter who you see or where you’re seen.
+As a teaching practice, we’ve dedicated the last forty-plus years to providing the highest quality, most up-to-date, evidence-based pediatric care in the region.

 A Physician Assistant (PA) completes, after college graduation, a formal secondary training program accredited through the Accreditation Education Commission for the Education of Physician Assistants.
 This training program can be completed in 2 years, if done on a full-time schedule.
 The training program includes classroom work, plus rotations in various medical specialties, including Pediatrics, Internal Medicine, Obstetrics and Gynecology, and Surgery, among many others.

 PAs are required to pass the Physician Assistant National Certifying Exam before they’re eligible to practice, and they’re required to re-certify by exam every 10 years.
 PAs practice under the guidance of a Physician.
 They’re able to do many of the same things that a Physician can do — including history taking, examination, and treatment of the patient, prescribing medications, and following up with patients.

-We’re proud to have four wonderful Physician Assistants on our team of Providers:
+We’re proud to have six wonderful Physician Assistants on our team of Providers:

 Travis Lewis, who’s also a certified Athletic Trainer, and who sees patients at both Cranberry/Seven Fields and Squirrel Hill/Greenfield.